tyconsulting/blog.tyang.github.io/_posts/2016-06-05-sharepointsdk-powershell-module-updated-to-version-2-1-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2016/06/image-2.png"><img style="padding-top: 0px; padding-left: 0px; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/06/image_thumb-2.png" alt="image" width="378" height="270" border="0" /></a>

 The previous versions of this module did not support adding additional columns when creating a lookup field.
-In this version, you are able to add additional columns using the “-AdditionalSourceFields” parameter to achieve this goal.
+In this version, you are able to add additional columns using the "-AdditionalSourceFields" parameter to achieve this goal.

 <strong>04.
 Various minor bug fixes</strong>